clark-ward/2024Palaeo3/README.md

 ### __Other references__

 Formatting for the supplementary file from [Tipple et al. (2010)](https://doi.org/10.1029/2009PA001851) had some problems.
-A cleaned version has been supplied in the "extra" folder.
+A cleaned up version has been supplied in the "extra" folder.
 We hope it will be useful for others.

-To calculate analytical uncertainty of stable isotope analyses, we used the calculators created by [Spzack et al. (2017)](https://doi.org/10.1016/j.jasrep.2017.05.007).
+We used calculators created by [Spzack et al. (2017)](https://doi.org/10.1016/j.jasrep.2017.05.007) to calculate analytical uncertainty associated with stable isotope analyses.
 We have provided the two calculators used in this publication ("Florida" and "Michigan"), and a blank version for the reader in the "extra" folder.